asasin235/atlys-test/readme.md

 This project is a web scraper that extracts product information from a specified website and stores the data in a SQLite database and a JSON file.
 The scraper uses Selenium for web automation and BeautifulSoup for parsing HTML content.

 ## Features
+- Used selenium as a web automation tool because the page was lazy loaded
 - Scrapes product information including title, price, and image URL.
 - Downloads product images.
 - Stores product data in a SQLite database.